Chronic Diarrhea Treatment in Wichita, KS

 - Stool Test: A stool test can determine if bacteria or a parasite is causing diarrhea.

-- Flexible sigmoidoscopy or colonoscopy: These procedures may be recommended by a doctor to look at the colon’s lining if the doctor cannot find the cause of diarrhea.
+- Flexible sigmoidoscopy or colonoscopy: These procedures may be recommended by a gastroenterologist to look at the colon’s lining if the gastroenterologist cannot find the cause of diarrhea.

-Persistent diarrhea can be a sign of something more serious, and should not be ignored For further information on treating diarrhea or if you would like to schedule a consultation or appointment with your physician, contact KU-Wichita Gastroenterology at (316) 293-3455.
+Persistent diarrhea can be a sign of something more serious, and should not be ignored For further information on treating diarrhea or if you would like to schedule a consultation or appointment with your physician, contact KU-Wichita Gastroenterology at (316) 293-3455 to request an appointment at our gastroenterology office in Wichita, KS.